Each domain a page

 Instalare

-Install the plugin by clicking ‘Install now’ below, or the ‘Download’ button, and put the each-domain-a-page folder in your plugins folder.
-Don’t forget to activate it.
+Install the plugin by clicking ‘Install now’, or the ‘Download’ button, and put the each-domain-a-page folder in your plugins folder.
+Activate it using the WordPress admin ‘Plugins’ page.

 During activation the plugin attempts to add a few lines to your .htaccess, for compatibility reasons with webfonts.
 These lines will still be there after you remove the plugin.
 You may remove the lines (clearly marked with #ruigehond007) yourself at any time of course.